-The new CPP41119 Certificate IV in Home Energy Efficiency and Sustainability was approved by the Australian Industry Skills Council at the meeting on 13 August.
+There have been updates to the NatHERS Qualification, with the new CPP41119 Certificate IV in Home Energy Efficiency and Sustainability was approved by the Australian Industry Skills Council at the meeting on 13 August 2019.

 The New qualification replaces the Certificate IV in NatHERS Assessment and the Certificate IV in Home Sustainability and offers a new single qualification with streams in home sustainability and thermal performance assessment (or both).